-Diastema: A gap.
-In this chapter, this term refers to a tooth gap occurring between the incisors and canines.
+Diastema: A tooth gap between the incisors and canines.

-Early Stone Age (ESA): The earliest described archaeological period in which we start seeing stone tool technology.
+Early Stone Age (ESA): The earliest-described archaeological period in which we start seeing stone-tool technology.

 East African Rift System (EARS): This term is often used to refer to the Rift Valley, expanding from Malawi to Ethiopia.
 This active geological structure is responsible for much of the visibility of the paleoanthropological record in East Africa.